abhi230506/anika-demo/README.md

 People are bad at seeing themselves clearly in the moment.

 Anika exists to:
-- observe behavior over long time horizons
+- observe behaviour over long time horizons
 - detect recurring patterns across energy, focus, and habits
 - reflect those patterns back at moments where course-correction is still possible